So, What’s With The Bucket List Thing?

 Referring to suicide as kicking the bucket since my witless teen years, I see no way to spin it positive.
 But most who use the phrase have no ideal

-Such victims do not generally have flowery lists of to-dos or walks on exotic beaches fueling their fantasies.
+In any case, victims do not generally have flowery lists of to-dos or walks on exotic beaches fueling their fantasies.

 But Rob Reiner’s dreadful movie with Morgan Freeman and Jack Nicholson lamely tried to insert romantic fantasies into the minds of dying men, anyway.
 Even with three beautiful men of enormous talent, it couldn’t be done.